Health and Education in the Modern World

 Imagine a treatment that lowers your blood pressure, decreases your risk for heart disease and cancer, boosts your immune function and blocks pain.
 It’s safe, inexpensive, and readily available.
 The main side effects include feeling good, an increased sense of well-being, and greater self-confidence.
 Would you take it?

-Education’s primary goal is to prepare students for success in adult life.
-Our mid-21st century world has seen changes that no one would have envisaged even twenty years ago and mass education has not adapted.
+Education’s primary goal is to prepare young people for success in adult life.
+Our mid-21st century world has seen changes that no one would have envisaged even twenty years ago and education must respond to provide what students need.

 David L. Kirp